Codecademy/ugc/.github/CONTRIBUTING.md

 ## Additional Resources

 Remember, if you ever have any questions at all, we're always here to help in the [Codecademy Forums](https://discuss.codecademy.com/) and [Codecademy Discord](https://discord.com/invite/codecademy).

-Tag [@sonnynomnom](https://twitter.com/sonnynomnom) if you find a typo, bug, or issue! 🖖